 Types of Covalent Bonds

 - The simplest type of covalent bond is the double bond.
 A double bond occurs when two single bonds connect to each other.
 Double bonds are classified according to their configuration.
 One end of the double bond is connected to a hydrogen atom, while the other end is connected to a carbon atom.
 There are three possible configurations of double bonds, referred to as cis-, trans-, or skew configurations.
-The prefixes cis- and trans-indicate whether the ends of the double bond lie side by side or opposite side with respect to each other.
+The prefixes cis- and trans-denote whether the ends of the double bond are next to each other or on the opposite side.
 The skew configuration refers to the position of the double bond relative to the plane of the molecule.
-Skew configurations are not allowed in hydrocarbon chains.
+Skewed configurations are not allowed in hydrocarbon chains.

 - Single bonds occur when only one electron pair is shared by two atoms.
 Single bonds are classified based on the number of lone pairs of electrons they contain.
 Atomic orbital theory classifies bonding patterns based on the number of shared pairs of electrons.
 The four major bonding patterns are called sp2, sp3, s3, and d⁰.
 Sp2 means two lone pairs of electrons in the same spatial arrangement; sp3 means three lone pairs with a maximum overlap; s3 means four lone pairs, and d⁰ means five lone pairs.
 Bonding patterns are commonly represented by the Greek alphabet.
 Thus, sp2 represents a pattern where the first letter of the Greek alphabet corresponds to its atomic orbitals.